 The Panama Flycatcher is back too, and has been re-building her nest above the light fixture in the main room.
 (See the “Baby Birds” chapter in “Paradise Delayed” for the full story from last year!)
 I had to assist a little, as I have re-wired that light since last year, and the cable from the light now runs right up through the centre of the nest area.
 So I had to extend the little nest platform, and blocked off access to the cable.
 The nest is now fully built.
 I’m not sure if there are any eggs yet this year.

 Unfortunately there have been a couple of chicken losses in my absence – four of the seven youngsters had disappeared.
 We think it was probably a raccoon, so I’m now locking them in the coop at night – no further casualties since I’ve been back.
 And both the older females are back on egg production after becoming mothers.
 I’ve missed the super-fresh eggs.

-I’ve also been hard at work on a new business venture Moe and I are working on.
+I’ve also been hard at work on a new business venture.
 This will be a business that can be operated from a laptop from anywhere in the world, and I’m very excited about the potential.
 I’ll maybe tell you a little more about this in the next blog post.

 But at the moment I’m enjoying being able to work out on the front balcony, or even on occasion while swinging in the hammock.
 Living on a Caribbean island doesn’t mean you have to be rich – you just need some sort of online business or income generation.